pjaos/dmm_hylec_ms8236/README.md

 INFO:  Set executable attribute: build/DEBIAN/postinst
 INFO:  Created: build/usr/local/bin/dmm
 INFO:  Set executable attribute: build/usr/local/bin/dmm
-INFO:  Executing: dpkg-deb -Zgzip -b build packages/python-ms8236-1.1-amd64.deb
+INFO:  Executing: dpkg-deb -Zgzip -b build packages/python-ms8236-1.4-amd64.deb
-dpkg-deb: building package 'python-ms8236' in 'packages/python-ms8236-1.1-amd64.deb'.
+dpkg-deb: building package 'python-ms8236' in 'packages/python-ms8236-1.4-amd64.deb'.
-INFO:  Executing: sudo alien --to-rpm --scripts python-ms8236-1.1-amd64.deb python-ms8236-1.1-2.x86_64.rpm generated
+INFO:  Executing: sudo alien --to-rpm --scripts python-ms8236-1.4-amd64.deb python-ms8236-1.4-2.x86_64.rpm generated
 INFO:  Created rpm file from deb
-INFO:  Executing: sudo alien --to-tgz --scripts python-ms8236-1.1-amd64.deb python-ms8236-1.1.tgz generated
+INFO:  Executing: sudo alien --to-tgz --scripts python-ms8236-1.4-amd64.deb python-ms8236-1.4.tgz generated
 INFO:  Created tgz file from deb
 INFO:  Removed build path
 ```

 This leaves a *.deb, *.rpm and a *.tgz file in the packages folder.

-The installation of the *.deb and *.rpm files is detailed above.
+The installation of the *.deb and *.rpm files is detailed above. deb files can be installed from the command line using 'sudo dpkg -i <filename>'. rpm files can be installed from the command line using 'sudo rpm -Uvh <filename>'.
 The *.tgz file could be used as the basis for an installer on other platforms (E.G  Windows).